 Online payment systems for parking tickets and utility bills is supported on the City website with a number of back-end support processes to handle contracted support, transactional logging, and data processing.

 Outbound communication, as well as providing a resource for coordinating community information, is provided with the City’s Comcast cable access Channel 7, content on the website, and notices posted on the marquee outside City Hall.
 Community events can be posted to the City Calendar page and will automatically be considered for inclusion on the channel 7 slide show as well as on the flashing marquee by filling out the calendar submission form.
 IT staff make sure that City meetings are recorded to help City government to comply with Georgia’s open records requirements; City Council and Planning Commission meetings are broadcast on Channel 7 along with other events of community interest.

-Citizens may request a copy of any recorded event on DVD for a $10 material and handling fee.
-You may call or stop in at City Hall to request a DVD.
+Citizens may request a copy of any recorded event on USB drive for a $10 material and handling fee.
+You may call or stop in at City Hall to request a copy.

 Public input regarding web content is invited via feedback email as well as the above link to provide self-listing of event announcements for the City Calendar.
 Events listed on the Calendar need to be for non-profit, community-based organizations, and may also be listed on Channel 7.
 While the City Hall marquee mainly displays announcement about City government events, non-profit events may also be listed as space is available.

 Appropriate recorded material may be submitted to IT staff for inclusion in the Channel 7 broadcast schedule.
-Please contact Todd Smith or Michael Bodine with your request.
+Please contact Todd Smith or John Tinley with your request.
 We can accept video and animation in almost any format to convert for broadcast.